mountaineerbr/shellChatGPT/man/README.md

 **-w** \[*AUD*\] \[*LANG*\] \[*PROMPT*\], **--transcribe**
 Transcribe audio file into text.
 LANG is optional.
 A prompt that matches the audio language is optional.
+Audio will be transcribed or translated to the target LANG.

 Set twice to get phrase-level timestamps.